1033 Program FAQs

 The following presentations can be used to provide your LEA's with the training necessary to get them started in the 1033 program.

 - How to Enroll - The Application Process

 Frequently Asked Questions (FAQs)

 Answer: In the National Defense Authorization Act for Fiscal Years 1990 and 1991, Congress authorized the transfer of excess DOD personal property to federal and state agencies for use in counter-drug activities.
 Congress later passed the National Defense Authorization Act for Fiscal Year 1997; this act allows all law enforcement agencies to acquire property for bona fide law enforcement purposes that assist in their arrest and apprehension mission.
 Preference is given to counter-drug and counter-terrorism requests.

 Who runs the program?

-Answer: The program came under the Defense Logistics Agency’s jurisdiction in October 1995.
-The Law Enforcement Support Office (LESO), located at DLA Disposition Services Headquarters in Battle Creek, Michigan, oversees the program.
+Answer: The Law Enforcement Support Office (LESO), located at DLA Disposition Services Headquarters in Battle Creek, Michigan, oversees the program.

 What controls does the program have?